mehi-shokri/deside/README.md

 In conclusion the results clearly show that information about the keyboard keystrokes indeed leaks on the power grid and can be remotely detected.

 &nbsp;

-`This vector of attack is be eliminated by using differential signaling in electrical information transmisions.`

-&nbsp;